-Your first exposure to Ensenada, Mexico’s 3rd largest seaport may be as a port-o-call on a cruise.
-But this seaside town with a sweet little downtown area, offers much more to see and do than cruisers can possibly accomplish in a day.
+Your first exposure to Ensenada, Mexico’s 3rd largest seaport may be as a port-of-call on a cruise.
+But this seaside town with a sweet little downtown area offers much more to see and do than cruisers can possibly accomplish in a day.
 Therefore, you may want to return and spend some time in the area.
-Here are some amazing options for accommodations in a wide price range for your vacation in Ensenada.
+Here are some amazing accommodation options spanning a wide price range for your vacation in Ensenada.

-While all these places are not directly in the town of Ensenada they are all within close proximity to downtown.
+While some of these places to stay are not directly in the town of Ensenada they are all within close proximity to downtown.
 A few are so amazing you won’t want to leave.
 But if you do, here are some things to do while you’re out and about.

-If you are planning a stay of three days or longer, you might consider Casa de los Siete Patios.
+If you are planning to stay in Ensenada for three days or longer, you might consider Casa de Los Siete Patios.
 This private hacienda, owned and designed by Jean Loop Bitterlin for his mother, sits on the outskirts of town.
-It is secluded, secure and boasts unobstructed views and ocean breezes.
-There is a large pool with a cabana and bar on property.
+It is secluded, secure, and boasts unobstructed views and ocean breezes.
+There is a large pool with a cabana and bar on the property.

 This unique circular home surrounds a central patio area and features all the amenities for entertaining.
 You can rent one to 5 suites, but you will never share the villa with anyone outside your party.
 The cost of your stay includes kitchen staff who prepare your breakfast and lunch.